Trypodendron lineatum: Management and monitoring

 The species is attracted to host volatiles indicative of stressed or recently dead wood, especially ethanol and conifer monoterpenes such as α-pinene.
 It is also responsive to a species-specific pheromone, lineatin, which is used in monitoring and trapping studies.
 Effective monitoring commonly employs traps baited with the pheromone lineatin and/or ethanol and α-pinene.
 And the trap type and lure combination can affect catch efficacy.
-Intergrated pest management recommendations include rapid removal and processing of windthrown or harvested wood, timely debarking or storage measures, and the application of traps for tracking of susceptible stands.
+Integrated pest management recommendations include rapid removal and processing of windthrown or harvested wood, timely debarking or storage measures, and the application of traps for tracking of susceptible stands.
 Greater effort during beetles' flight seasons can offer better protections.
 However, the method of controlling by using nature enemies has not betn verified to be suitable yet.

 Research

 Studies have investigated the sensort biology, olfactory repertoire, genome and fungal associations of T. lineatum, characterizing the interaction between a relatively specialized ambrosia beetle with its host and fungi, and the relatively small chemoreceptor gene set with relation to its ecology.